dekellum/iudex/www/redirects.markdown

 Similarly, the `Revisitor` finds no `REDIRECT_ORDER` and passes.
 Note
 that:

-* The redirect path can be walked in reverse by following `LAST` references.
+* The redirect path can be walked in reverse order by following `LAST` references.
 * `REFERER` always points to the beginning (first redirect) of the series.
 * `REFERENT` always points to the end of the series.